Home > Junior ISA > Junior ISA: What is ‘parental responsibility’?

 • Managing the child’s junior ISA once they turn 18

-When your child turns 18, they will automatically become the legal owner of the junior ISA.
+When your child turns 18, they will automatically become the registered contact of the junior ISA.

-If they're not able to manage their own account once they turn 18, for example if a disability stops them doing so, the existing registered contact can stay on to manage the JISA for them.
+If they're not able to manage their own account once they turn 18, for example if a disability stops them doing so, the existing registered contact might be able to stay on to manage the JISA for them.
 Contact us to let us know the situation and we’ll be able to support you.

 Who is the legal owner of a junior ISA?